 Equipment needed: spool of wire, battery pack, alligator clips and compass

 Place the permanent magnet flat on a table.
+Identify the north and south poles of this magnet using the compass.
 With the current running through the coil, move the coil above magnet.
 When looking from above, the spool should look like a circle.
 Which pole of the coil will pick up the magnet?
 You may have to flip the magnet over in order for the coil to pick up the magnet.
 Disconnect the battery.
 What happens?
 Do like poles repel or attract?
 How can you tell with this setup?

 Equipment needed: 4 permanent magnets and steel rod, spool, galvanometer, alligator clips

 Connect the spool to the - and G0 connections on the galvanometer.
 Place the spool upright on the table.
 Assemble the magnets so that the two pairs of magnets are separated by the steel rod.

 1. Move the magnet combination toward the center of the spool.
 What direction does the galvanometer deflect?
 Move the magnet away from the spool and note the direction the galvanometer deflects.